 Adam most recently served as Head of North America and Asia Pacific Government Relations for Lime, the shared scooter mobility company.
-In that role he leads a team that expands consumer access to shared scooters and helps cities craft smart rules of the road for a new mode of transportation.
+In that role he led a team that expanded consumer access to shared scooters and helped cities craft smart rules of the road for a new mode of transportation.

 Adam previously led Google’s 15-person U.S. policy strategy and external affairs team.
 In that role, he drove the company’s U.S. public policy campaigns on privacy, security, antitrust, intellectual property, intermediary liability, telecommunications, advertising, taxation and workforce issues — as well as its partnerships with conservative, progressive, consumer and civil rights organizations.

 Kovacevich led projects to steer Google through its toughest U.S. public policy challenges, including:

 - Leading a dedicated campaign to successfully close the Federal Trade Commission’s antitrust conduct investigation of Google’s search and advertising practices

 - Leading cross-functional campaigns to secure regulatory approval of Google’s major acquisitions (for which he received Google’s Operating Committee Award)